Meyer's 2020 Annual Funding Opportunity is open, apply by Monday, April 13.

 • Awards will be up to $100,000 per year for two or three years and are sized in relation to the organization’s annual operating budget such that Meyer’s operating grant does not constitute more than approximately 20 percent of the organization’s total annual budget

 • General operating support will be awarded only to organizations, collaboratives and key intermediaries that address priorities of this portfolio’s priority populations and demonstrate an internal DEI commitment and stability and success in their core work

-• Grants (including collaborative planning efforts) will be up to $35,000
+• Grants for technical assistance and collaborative planning efforts — are generally up to $35,000

 Who we fund